Structure of Chevalley groups over rings via universal localization: Relative commutator formulas

 \begin{proof} Let $r_1,\dots,r_l$ be a unimodular sequence.
 Using Lemma~\ref{GG} we have

 This proves that $[\wt E(R,\mf a),G(R,\mf b)]\le\wt E(R,\mf a\mf b)$.
 By Lemma~\ref{Etilde} $E(R,\mf a\mf b)\le\wt E(R,\mf a\mf b)$, hence $\EE(R,\mf a,\mf b)\le\wt E(R,\mf a\mf b)$. \end{proof}

-The following multi-commutator formula for $G=\GL_n$ was obtained by R.Hazrat and Z.Zuhong in~\cite{HazZhangMulti}: If $\mf a_1,\dots,\mf a_m$ are ideals of a ring $R$, then
+The following multi-commutator formula for $G=\GL_n$ was obtained by R.Hazrat and Z.Zuhong in~\cite{HazZhangMulti} (see Corollary~17 and its proof): If $\mf a_1,\dots,\mf a_m$ are ideals of a ring $R$, then

 We prove even better result for any simply connected Chevalley group $G$ replacing $E(R,\mf a_1)$ by $\wt E(R,\mf a_1)$ in the left hand side of the formula.
-However, this stronger formula probably does not hold if a torus in $G$ does not belong to the elementary group.
+However, this stronger formula probably does not hold if the torus of $G$ does not belong to the elementary group.